 ‘We want to ‘balance’ our skeleton 3-dimensionally within the fluid and elastic elements of our fascial fabric and form a favourable long-term relationship with gravity‘

-The wind and rain equate to the patterning of an over stimulated and distracted mind upon our experience; it masks our ability to see beyond the surface and distinguish what’s what.
-Over time and with regular practise we can gradually lower our base rate of stimulation/distraction and perceive things more clearly.
+The wind and rain equate to the incessant patterning of a busy mind upon our experience; it masks our ability to see beyond the surface.
+Via multiple tools implicit in good Standing practise we can, over time, gradually lower our base rate of stimulation/distraction and perceive fundamental aspects and qualities of our own body and mind more clearly.